 - Our tour highlights were getting into the concert hall and the Studio, learning a bit of the opera house’s history and discovering how smoothly the three sails work together.

 - There are plenty of restaurants surrounding the Opera House, and several must-eat foods in Sydney.

 If you enjoyed this post, please share it on Pinterest and other social media:

-Disclaimer: We were provided with a complimentary tour.
+Disclaimer: To assist in the writing of this page, we were provided with a complimentary tour.
 As always, the opinions expressed here are strictly my own.